Updated: Apr 12

 According to the Federal Railroad Administration, there were 1,835 train crashes in the United States in 2019.
 A train crash or event on the railroads took the lives of over 900 people.

 Human error or other acts of negligence cause several train accidents.
-If you or someone you love was killed in a train crash, you could employ a personal injury lawyer to help you recover money for your injury or loss.
+If you or someone you love was killed in a train crash, you could employ a California Attorney For Personal Injury to help you recover money for your injury or loss.
+That said, get a referral to the best personal injury attorney in Los Angeles for you ASAP.

 Related California Laws for Trains and Accidents